-- Extension Hill segment this segment includes the mining, crushing, transportation and sale of iron ore from the Extension Hill and Iron Hill iron ore deposits. - Koolan Island segment this segment includes the reconstruction of the main pit seawall and mining, crushing and sale of iron ore from the Koolan Island iron operation.
+- Extension Hill segment this segment includes the crushing, transportation and sale of iron ore from the Extension Hill and Iron Hill iron ore deposits. - Koolan Island segment this segment includes the mining, crushing and sale of iron ore from the Koolan Island iron ore operation.